Homotopy Methods for Convex Optimization: Introduction

-describe a physical system which is described at time $t = 0$ by a Hamiltonian $H_{A}$ with a trivial ground state and at time $t = 1$ by the target Hamiltonian $H_B$.
-If the evolution from $H_A$ to $H_B$ happens slowly enough, then it is guaranteed that the state of the system remains in its ground state for every $t,$ which implies that one can obtain the ground state of $H_B$ when knowing the ground state of $H_A$.
-Since ground-states of quantum Hamiltonians can embed $\mathsf{NP}$-complete optimization problems, adiabatic quantum computing can be employed as a homotopy method solving $\mathsf{NP}$-complete optimization problems \cite{Lu14}. \end{itemize}

-\paragraph{Related work.} So far, homotopy methods have also been applied in semidefinite programming in different contexts, which are however different from what we propose in this paper: \begin{itemize} \item To apply the interior point method to semidefinite programs, they have to be strictly feasible.
-By introducing a perturbation on the feasible set, this condition can be relaxed \cite{Ha21, He21}. \item Convex optimization problems with algebraic constraints can be solved via a system of polynomial equations arising from the Karush–Kuhn–Tucker (KKT) conditions (see for example \cite{Bo04}).
-This system can be solved via numerical algebraic geometry (see for example \cite{Br18} for an implementation and \cite{critical-points2023} for a related problem). \end{itemize}

-\paragraph{Overview.} This paper is structured as follows: In \cref{sec:diff_eq} we introduce the notion of a homotopy between optimization problems, and then show under which conditions the induced differential equation of optimal solutions has a unique solution.
+\paragraph{Overview} This paper is structured as follows: In \cref{sec:diff_eq} we introduce the notion of a homotopy between optimization problems, and then show under which conditions the induced differential equation of optimal solutions has a unique solution.
 In \cref{sec:examples} we apply our homotopy method to two optimization classes: hyperbolic programs (which include semidefinite programs) and convex optimization problems with a single constraint function.
 In \cref{sec:num_examples} we provide some numerical examples that compare our method to existing methods.
 In \cref{sec:outlook} we present open questions and further directions.
-Finally, we present in \cref{sec:candidateHomotopy} another canonical homotopy between semidefinite programs which does not behave well regarding our method, and in \cref{app:f_homotopy} we show that the method also generalizes to quasi-concave objective functions $f$ and when introducing a homotopy on $f$. \cref{app:boundedness_sk} contains the proof of boundedness of rigidly convex sets defined by elementary symmetric polynomials, used in \cref{sec:num_examples}.
+Finally, Appendix \ref{app:boundedness_sk} contains the proof of boundedness of rigidly convex sets defined by elementary symmetric polynomials, used in \cref{sec:num_examples}.